-Responsibilities
+Additional Responsibilities

-a) Users must use the school Network/Internet for educational purposes.

-b) A user is responsible for all material received via the Internet.

-c) A user may NOT:

-1. Attempt to circumvent Network/Internet security measures

-- 2. Tamper with or in any way adjust default or teacher-created settings - 3.
-Create and/or place a computer virus onto any computer - 4.
-Trespass in another's folder, work, or files - 5.
-Share his/her own ID Password with others - 6.
-Log in under another person's account - 7.
-Access personal e-mail accounts using the District's Internet connections without teacher consent

-8. Reveal personal information about themselves or others on websites, including last names, addresses and/or phone numbers

-9. Complete and/or submit forms found on websites without permission

-10. Receive or transmit information pertaining to dangerous instrumentalities such as bombs, automatic weapons, or other illicit firearms, weaponry, or explosive devices

-11. Create, send, display, or receive anti-social, harassing or threatening messages, pictures, or other media, including that which is defamatory, abusive, obscene, profane, racially offensive, or offensive to human dignity

-12. Create, send, display, or receive hate mail, discriminatory or other antisocial remarks, or information which is intended to harass

-13. Damage, dismantle, detach, or remove computers, computer systems, computer networks, computer mice, printers, scanners, or cameras

-- 14. Remove keys from the keyboard - 15.
-Disconnect or alter any computer cables

-16. Intentionally waste limited resources (paper, connect time, student and teacher searching time, ink cartridges, laser jet tones, printer ribbons, diskettes, storage space, etc.)

-- 17. Employ the Network/Internet for commercial purposes - 18.
-Bring gum, food or drink into computer/electronic equipment areas - 19.
-Access the Network to play non-educational games or for other non-academic activities - 20.
-Participate in any type of newsgroups or "chat" rooms - 21.
-Delete, rename, move, copy, any file or its properties, other than his/her personally owned data files - 22.
-Violate the federal copyright laws and/or software license agreements - 23.
-Load software or executable files of any kind onto any of the District's computers or network server - 24.
-Run or copy executable programs for any drive on any of the District's computers - 25.
-Have directories on any stand-alone computers - 26.
-Send messages from one computer to another via the LAN or WAN d) Only with permission from a system administrator may files be transferred to the user's account.
+- a) Users may only use the school Network/Internet for educational purposes. - b) Users are responsible for all material received via the Internet. - c) Users may NOT: - 1.
+Attempt to circumvent Network/Internet security measures; - 2.
+Tamper with or in any way adjust default or teacher-created settings; - 3.
+Create and/or place a computer virus onto any computer; - 4.
+Trespass in another user's folder, work, or files; - 5.
+Share his/her their own ID Password with others; - 6.
+Log in under another person's user's account; - 7.
+Reveal personal information about themselves or others on websites, including last names, addresses and/or phone numbers; - 8.
+Complete and/or submit forms found on websites without permission - 9.
+Receive or transmit information pertaining to dangerous instrumentalities such as bombs, automatic weapons, or other illicit firearms, weaponry, or explosive devices; - 10.
+Create, send, display, or receive hate mail, discriminatory or other antisocial remarks, or information which is intended to harass; - 11.
+Damage, dismantle, detach, or remove computers, computer systems, computer networks, computer mice, printers, scanners, or cameras; - 12.
+Remove keys from the keyboard; - 13.
+Disconnect or alter any computer cables; - 14.
+Intentionally waste limited resources (paper, connect time, student and teacher searching time, ink cartridges, laser jet toner, printer ribbons, data storage devices diskettes discs, storage space, etc.); - 15.
+Employ the Network/Internet for commercial purposes; - 16.
+Bring gum, food or drink into computer/electronic equipment areas; - 17.
+Access the Network to play non-educational games or for other non-academic activities; - 18.
+Delete, rename, move, copy, any file or its properties, other than their personally owned data files; - 19.
+Violate the federal copyright laws and/or software license agreements; - 20.
+Load software or executable files of any kind onto any of the District's computers or network server; - 21.
+Run or copy executable programs for any drive on any of the District's computers; - 22.
+Have directories on any stand-alone computers; - 23.
+Send messages from one computer to another via the LAN or WAN. - d) Users will have only those access and system rights assigned by the network administrator. - e) Users will be responsible for any cost to the District due to user negligence or misuse.

-e) All disks must be scanned for viruses before being used in any school computer.

-f) There may not be privacy on files stored in District Network servers and local hard drives.
-With probable cause, the network administrator and system operator may monitor any account at any time for subject, content, and appropriateness of the files and remove any file as warranted, reporting any violation of the rules to a school administrator.
-It is the users' responsibility to inform anyone with whom they correspond that the school account is open.

-g) The user will have only those access and system rights assigned by the network administrator.

-h) The user will be responsible for any cost to the District due to user negligence or misuse.